anux-linux/spring-otel-taskmanager/README.md

 docker compose up --build
 ```

 5. The application is exposed on port 8888.
+Tracing logs are written to logging endpoint of the collector container.

 ## Available Configurations

-- To send the Traces to a monitoring service
+- To send traces to a monitoring service
   like [Grafana](https://grafana.com/docs/grafana-cloud/send-data/otlp/send-data-otlp/)
   or [Honeycomb](https://docs.honeycomb.io/send-data/opentelemetry/collector/) it is possible to adapt the collector
   config or application settings.